mil-tokyo/DTWL_VL/README.md

 You need to download it from https://nlp.stanford.edu/data/glove.6B.zip (Jeffrey Pennington and Richard Socher and Christopher D. Manning.
 2014.
 GloVe: Global Vectors for Word Representation.) and put it at the place indicated the relative path, or edit the path ""../glove2/glove.6B.50d.txt"" written in "withtime_batch_dataload_inside.py" for GloVe file for yourself.

-Also, you need to create the data for this experiment by running the code "textmake_withtime.py" in "DataCreation_40".
+Also, you need to create the data for this experiment by running the code `python textmake_withtime.py` in "DataCreation_40".
 You need to put the folder where the same folder the folder for the experiment exists, or edit the path "../DatasetCreationCode_40" in "Models.py" for every experiment data.

 ##  Training Example
-You can start training by entering the folder ("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL") and running `python Models.py`.
+You can start training by entering the folder ("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL") and running
+`python Models.py`
+.

 Our proposed loss is implemented in DTWL_VL/SDTWVL.py .